janeteneto/Encryption/Terraform SOPS.md

 - The first command uses our KMS key to encrypt the file
 - The second command copies the encrypted file's content into the terraform.tfstate, located in our S3 bucket. **This way, whenever we run this script, the original content of the tfstate will be encrypted and be placed in a file called `encrypted.tfstate`, then with the copy command, it uploads the encrypted content and replaces the original tfstate file's content in the S3 bucket**

-## Setting and initialise Terraform backend
+## Setting and initialising Terraform backend

 1. On the same directory, create a file named `main.tf`.
 We will create this file to configure our infrastructure and enable us to use the s3 bucket as a backend.
 The file should look like this:
 ````